SyedIkram/Predict-Happiness-Source/README.md

 # Predict-Happiness-Source
-As a part of the Happiness Source Predictor coding challenge given by HackerEarth, build a supervised learning classification model using Logistic Regression to predict the cause of happiness through text-based reflection (happy moment statement) on the SmileDB dataset of the corpus and performed an evaluation using MulticlassClassificationEvaluator.
-The model achieved an accuracy of ~82%.
+Happiness Source Predictor coding challenge given by HackerEarth

 # Problem
 SmileDB is a corpus of more than 100,000 happy moments crowd-sourced via Amazon’s Mechanical Turk.
 Each worker is given the following task: What made you happy today?
 Reflect on the past 24 hours, and recall three actual events that happened to you that made you happy.
 Write down your happy moment in a complete sentence.
 (Write three such moments.)